Reviewing Liberty Expedia Holdings Inc. (LEXEA)'s and Akamai Technologies Inc. (NASDAQ:AKAM)'s results | New Business Observer

 Insider & Institutional Ownership

-Roughly 98.1% of Liberty Expedia Holdings Inc. shares are owned by institutional investors while 90.8% of Akamai Technologies Inc. are owned by institutional investors.
-Liberty Expedia Holdings Inc.’s share owned by insiders are 1.65%.
-Comparatively, insiders own roughly 0.6% of Akamai Technologies Inc.’s shares.
+Institutional investors owned 98.1% of Liberty Expedia Holdings Inc. shares and 90.8% of Akamai Technologies Inc. shares.
+1.65% are Liberty Expedia Holdings Inc.’s share owned by insiders.
+On the other hand, insiders owned about 0.6% of Akamai Technologies Inc.’s shares.

 Performance